zry656565/jblog/_dev/_i18n/en/_posts/2014-02-04-DeepCopyInJS.md

 - Traverse all the properties of the object,
 - If the property is "object", it requires special treatment.
-  - If the "object" is so special to be an Array, then create a new array and copy all the things in it.
+  - If the "object" is so special to be an Array, then create a new array and deep-copy all the things in it.
   - If the "object" is non-Array, call Deep Copy method recursively.
-  - Special attention!!
-Here I haven't done deep-copy for the objects in arrays.
-If you need this in your practical application,the following code should to be modified.
 - If non-"object", just do the normal assignment.

 Here is my realization: